shardeum/community-missions/missions/new/31/README.md

 ## Overview

-Build an upgradeable smart contract application on Shardeum whcih lets the deployer change a variable in the contract with a proxy.
+Build an upgradeable smart contract application on Shardeum which lets the deployer change a variable in the contract with a proxy.

 ## Requirements